Valencia: 2-3 Day Itinerary Ideas

 -

 Mercado Central – Similar to Mercado Colón, but this market seems to be more populated with locals.
 There are less arts and crafts, and more food.
-It’s fun to visit though just to see all the colorful flowers, fruits and veggies.. and of course to gawk at all the unique cuts of meat!
+It’s fun to visit just to see all the colorful flowers, fruits and veggies.. and to gawk at all the unique cuts of meat!
 While here, step outside and try Valencia’s official alcoholic beverage, “Agua de Valencia“.
 There are walk up stalls serving it right by the entrance!

-City of Arts and Sciences– A truly unique, futuristic, and stunning architectural complex, planned by architect Santiago Calatrava, this area has rapidly become a cultural, educational, and entertainment based icon.
 Walk around, gaze at the beautiful structures, or pay a visit to the planetarium, the 3D cinema, or the large aquarium.
-There are even these giant plastic balls that you can run around inside of on the water!
-Nearby, you can take a walk or go biking in the Turia River Gardens.
-This park is located in dried up riverbed of the Turia, and is definitely fun if you have time!
+There are even giant plastic balls you can run around inside of on the water!

 -